angular/angular/packages/misc/angular-in-memory-web-api/README.md

 # Examples
 The [tests](https://github.com/angular/angular/blob/main/packages/misc/angular-in-memory-web-api/test)
-are a good place to learn how to setup and use this in-memory web api library.
+are a good place to learn how to set up and use this in-memory web api library.

 See also the example source code in the official Angular.dev documentation such as the [HttpClient](https://angular.dev/guide/http) guide and the